Peer writing and learning support for undergraduates

 Peer assisted study sessions (PASS)

-If you’re a 100 level student attending Peer-Assisted Study Sessions (PASS) is a great way to get help to succeed at University.
+If you’re studying a 100 level paper, attending Peer-Assisted Study Sessions (PASS) is a great way to succeed at University.
 The more sessions you attend, the greater the benefits!

 Peer Assisted Study Sessions are fun group-based study sessions led by an experienced student who has successfully completed the course.

-Volunteers at Student Learning Development facilitate weekly informal conversational English sessions during the first and second semesters.
+Volunteers at Student Learning Development facilitate weekly informal English speaking sessions during the first and second semesters.
 They’re a great opportunity to ask language and culture-related questions in a safe environment, as well as providing a chance to meet others trying to improve their English.
-These sessions run several times a week and are open to all who wish to attend.
+These sessions are open to all who wish to attend.
 No need to register.
 As these are informal classes, feel free to join in at any stage.

 If there’s enough demand, Kiwi movie nights and shared dinners may also be offered.
 Participants are encouraged to bring a pen and notebook to the sessions to take notes.

-Otago language mentors brings together staff and students from the University of Otago and the University of Otago Language Centre and Foundation Year to share and improve their language skills through a conversational language programme.
+The Otago English language mentor programme brings together staff and students from the University of Otago and the wider community to share and improve their language skills through a conversational language programme.

-Your language mentor will be a student or staff member who will meet with you on a regular basis to help you practice your English.
+Your language mentor will be a student volunteer who will meet with you on a regular basis to help you practise your English.